netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>forceSampleAll</b></td>
         <td>boolean</td>
         <td>
+          forceSampleAll allows disabling sampling in the IPFIX-based flow reporter.
 It is not recommended to sample all the traffic with IPFIX, as it may generate cluster instability.
 If you REALLY want to do that, set this flag to true.
 Use at your own risks.
 When it is set to true, the value of "sampling" is ignored.<br/>
           <br/>
             <i>Default</i>: false<br/>
         </td>